Components, available as an experimental

 panel tab.

-From here you can add a component to the canvas or structure panel via drag & drop or click (as you do with any other element).
+From here you can add a component to the canvas or structure panel via drag & drop or click (same as any other element).

-You can also perform the following actions by clicking the respective icons in the Components
+You can perform the following actions by clicking the respective icons at the top of the Components

 tab: